ComputationalSystemsBiology/EoulsanDockerFiles/README.md

 # EoulsanDockerFiles

-This repository stores various files and tools used in the construction of Dockerfiles useful to Eoulsan.
+This repository stores various files used in the construction of Dockerfiles useful to Eoulsan.